TimBeckerAachen/zoomcamp/capstone_project/README.md

 # Description of the dataset
 - dataset contains 4242 images of flowers
+  - 764 images of daisies
+  - 784 images of roses
+  - 984 images of tulips
+  - 1052 images of dandelions
+  - 733 images of sunflowers
 - pictures are divided into five classes: chamomile, tulip, rose, sunflower, dandelion
 - photos have different sizes